The Dark Side of Recognition: Unintended Consequences of Praise

 Encourage ongoing feedback from all users to enhance transparency and reinforce the company's commitment to employee appreciation.

-One other best practice is to balance formal and informal recognition.
-For example, formal recognition includes what we think of when it comes to recognition: public awards, celebrations, and other ways of putting employees in the spotlight.
-Yet informal recognition, such as a simple, organic thank-you or a spontaneous “kudos”, also goes a long way to acknowledge employees’ day-to-day efforts.
+One of the best practices for the best employee recognition is to balance formal and informal recognition.
+For example, formal recognition includes what we think of when it comes to recognition: public recognition events, employee appreciation events, and other ways of putting employees in the spotlight.
+Yet informal recognition, such as a simple, organic thank-you or a spontaneous "kudos," also goes a long way to acknowledge employees' day-to-day efforts.
 Achieving this balance gives companies new and better ways to make sure their employees feel seen and valued for all they do.

 Building Fair, Effective Recognition Programs